vim345/fullerite/DEVELOPMENT.md

 ```

 You also need to define a configuration file for this collector even if its contents are just `{}`.
-If you have are running from Fullerite clone. `examples/config` director should already contain `CPUCollector.conf`
+If you are running from Fullerite clone - `examples/config` director should already contain `CPUCollector.conf`
 file with `{}` as its contents.

 After that you can start fullerite as documented above.